-The Android platform supports the use of plug-and-play USB cameras (i.e. webcams) using the standard Android Camera2 API and the camera HIDL interface.
-Webcams generally support USB video class (UVC) drivers and on Linux the standard Video4Linux (V4L) driver is used to control UVC cameras.
+The Android platform supports the use of plug-and-play USB cameras (that is, webcams) using the standard Android Camera2 API and the camera HIDL interface.
+Webcams generally support USB video class (UVC) drivers and on Linux, the standard Video4Linux (V4L) driver is used to control UVC cameras.

 With support for webcams, devices can be used in lightweight use cases such as video chatting and photo kiosks.
-This feature does not serve as a replacement for typical internal camera HALs on Android phones and is not designed to support performance-intensive, complex tasks involving high-resolution and high-speed streaming, AR, and manual ISP/sensor/lens control.
+This feature doesn't replace typical internal camera HALs on Android phones and isn't designed to support performance-intensive, complex tasks involving high-resolution and high-speed streaming, AR, and manual ISP/sensor/lens control.

-The new USB camera HAL process is part of the external camera provider that listens to USB device availability and enumerates external camera devices accordingly.
+The USB camera HAL process is part of the external camera provider that listens to USB device availability and enumerates external camera devices accordingly.
 The process has permissions and an SE policy similar to the built-in camera HAL process.
-Third party webcam applications that communicate directly with USB devices require the same camera permissions to access UVC devices as with any regular camera application.
+Third-party webcam apps that communicate directly with USB devices require the same camera permissions to access UVC devices as with any regular camera app.

 Examples and sources

 For more information on how to implement USB cameras, see an external camera